Voronsky/Security-Tools/README.md

 <li>yum</li>
 </ul>

-<p>Want more support? make a ticket with the package manager request and preferrably the path of it on your distro.</p>
+<p>Want more support? make a request with the specific package manager and preferrably the path of it on your distro.</p>